- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 ERP systems include fundamental functionality for supply chain planning and management, sales, reporting, etc. Because this functionality is basic, many companies purchase and connect external systems to the ERP system.

 Let’s look at the supply chain planning system as an example.
 In almost all cases, during implementation, the planning system is not integrated into the ERP system’s financial module.
 Instead, it is connected to the ERP system’s supply chain modules.
-In SAP ERP, the supply chain modules include all three of the nonfinancial modules: materials management, production planning, and sales and distribution.
+In SAP ERP, the supply chain modules include all three nonfinancial modules: materials management, production planning, and sales and distribution.

 These modules then communicate with the financial and accounting module through the standard ERP workflow.
 This sets up situations where multiple systems are now used: both the ERP system supply chain modules and the supply chain planning system, leading to complex decisions as to what to perform where.
 These are some of the questions that I help companies with on implementation projects.

 When an ERP system is implemented, purchase requisitions must now be sent to the inventory management module in the ERP system.
 At this point, duplicate supply chain documents are created, and these documents must be kept in sync between the two supply chain systems.
-If there were no ERP systems, and the company had another supply chain application that it had purchased previously, the existing supply chain application would be decommissioned.
+If there were no ERP systems and the company had another supply chain application purchased previously, the existing supply chain application would be decommissioned.
 And the new supply chain application would be connected directly to the financial and accounting system.
 Therefore, the ERP system has just made the implementation more expensive and more complicated.

 The Justification for Using ERP Functionality